-As one of the most popular mortgage options on the market, Conventional Loans offer flexibility and competitive rates that meet the needs of many of today’s homebuyers.
-Continue reading to understand the benefits, requirements, and key features of conventional financing.
+As one of the most popular mortgage options on the market, Conventional Loans offer the flexibility and competitive rates needed to meet the goals of today’s homebuyers.
+Whether you are looking to buy your first home or invest in a second property, understanding the benefits, requirements, and key features of conventional financing is the first step toward a successful closing.

 What is a Conventional Loan?

-A conventional loan is a type of mortgage not insured or guaranteed by a government agency (unlike FHA, VA, or USDA Loans).
+A conventional mortgage is a type of loan not insured or guaranteed by a government agency (unlike FHA, VA, or USDA Loans).
 Instead, these loans follow guidelines set by private entities like Fannie Mae and Freddie Mac.

 Conventional loans are a great fit for borrowers with stable income and solid credit scores.